-After power up, a Master Reset operation must be performed by providing a LOW pulse to MRS1 and MRS2 simultaneously.
-Afterwards, each of the two FIFO memories of the IDT723624/723634/723644 undergoes a complete reset by taking its associated Master Reset (MRS1, MRS2) input LOW for at least four Port A Clock (CLKA) and four Port B Clock (CLKB) LOW-to-HIGH transitions.
+After power up, a Master Reset operation must be performed by providing a LOW pulse to $\overline{MRS1}$ and $\overline{MRS2}$ simultaneously.
+Afterwards, each of the two FIFO memories of the IDT72V3624/72V3634/72V3644 undergoes a complete reset by taking its associated Master Reset ($\overline{MRS1}$, $\overline{MRS2}$) input LOW for at least four Port A Clock (CLKA) and four Port B Clock (CLKB) LOW-to-HIGH transitions.
 The Master Reset inputs can switch asynchronously to the clocks.
-A Master Reset initializes the associated read and write pointers to the first location of the memory and forces the Full/Input Ready flag (FFA/IRA, FFB/ IRB) LOW, the Empty/Output Ready flag (EFA/ORA, EFB/ORB) LOW, the Almost-Empty flag (AEA, AEB) LOW, and forces the Almost-Full flag (AFA, AFB) HIGH.
-A Master Reset also forces the Mailbox Flag (MBF1, MBF2) of the parallel mailbox register HIGH.
+A Master Reset initializes the associated write and read pointers to the first location of the memory and forces the Full/Input Ready flag (\overline{FFA} /IRA, \overline{FFB} /IRB) LOW, the Empty/Output Ready flag (\overline{EFA} /ORA, \overline{EFB} /ORB) LOW, the Almost-Emptyflag (\overline{AEA} , \overline{AEB}) LOW and forces the Almost-Fullflag (\overline{AFA} , \overline{AFB}) HIGH.
+A Master Reset also forces the associated Mailbox Flag ($\overline{MBF1}$, $\overline{MFB2}$) of the parallel mailbox register HIGH.
 After a Master Reset, the FIFO's Full/Input Ready flag is set HIGH after two write clock cycles.
 Then the FIFO is ready to be written to.

-A LOW-to-HIGH transition on a FIFO1 Master Reset (MRS1) input latches the value of the Big-Endian (BE) input for determining the order by which bytes are transferred through Port B. It also latches the values of the Flag Select (FS0, FS1) and Serial Programming Mode (SPM) inputs for choosing the Almost-Full and Almost-Empty offset programming method.
+A LOW-to-HIGH transition on the FIFO1 Master Reset (MRS1) input latches the values of the Big-Endian (BE) input for determining the order by which bytes are transferred through Port B. It also latches the values of the Flag Select (FS0, FS1) and Serial Programming Mode (SPM) inputs for choosing the Almost-Full and Almost-Empty offset programming method.

-A LOW-to-HIGH transition on a FIFO2 Master Reset (MRS2) clears the Flag Offset registers of FIFO2 (X2, Y2).
-A LOW-to-HIGH transition of the FIFO2 Master Reset (MRS2) together with the FIFO1 Master Reset (MRS1) input latches the value of the Big-Endian (BE) input for the Port B and also latches the values of the Flag Select (FS0, FS1) and Serial Programming Mode (SPM) inputs for choosing the Almost-Full and Almost-Empty offset programming method (for details see Table 1, Flag Programming, and the Programming of the Almost-Empty and Almost-Full flags section).
+ALOW-to-HIGH transition on the FIFO2 Master Reset (MRS2) clears the Flag Offset Registers of FIFO2 (X2, Y2).
+A LOW-to-HIGH transition on the FIFO2 Master Reset (MRS2) together with the FIFO1 Master Reset (MRS1) input latches the value of the Big-Endian (BE) input for Port B and also latches the values of the Flag Select (FS0, FS1) and Serial Programming Mode (SPM) inputs for choosing the Almost-Full and Almost-Empty offset programming method.
+(For details see Table 1, Flag Programming, and the Programming the Almost-Empty and Almost-Full Flags section).
 The relevant FIFO Master Reset timing diagram can be found in Figure 3.